María Patiño: Telecinco

-In the summer of 2014, after the departure of Terelu Campos, María replaced Jorge Javier Vázquez during his vacation as a presenter of Sálvame Deluxe for eleven episodes – seven normal programs, three recorded specials, and one live special.
-During Vazquez's 2014 Christmas break, Patiño returned as presenter.
+In the summer of 2014, after the departure of Terelu Campos, María replaced Jorge Javier Vázquez hosting Sálvame Deluxe for eleven episodes: seven normal programs, three pre-recorded specials, and one live special.
+During Vázquez's 2014 Christmas break, Patiño returned as presenter.

 On 16 October 2014, her incorporation into Sálvame as an official contributor was announced.
 During this time, Patiño suffered the loss of her mother and father.

-She has become the official guest presenter of Sábado Deluxe, and every time Vazquez is absent, she directs the program.
-In addition, since 2017, she has also presented Socialité on the same network.
+She later became the main relief presenter of Sábado Deluxe, hosting when Vázquez was unavailable.
+In addition, from 2017 until 2023 she also presented Socialité on the same network.

+In 2023 Telecinco axed Sálvame and similar tabloid talk shows in a schedule shake-up.
+Patiño was the co-presenter for the show's final episode on 23 June 2023 and for the last episode of Deluxe on 14 June.
+Her time on Telecinco ended on 25 December 2023 after La Fábrica de la Tele, the producers of Socialité, broke off with Telecinco.

+Ni que fuéramos and swap to TVE

+Patiño's first presenting role after the end of Sálvame was on a Netflix show ¡Sálvese quién pueda!, following former Sálvame collaborators on tour in Miami and Mexico City.
+In 2024, she launched Ni que fuéramos with other former Sálvame collaborators on the Ten channel, which attracted strong audiences, including in valuable demographics.

+After the success of Ni que fuéramos, TVE signed the show's collaborators, including Patiño, to launch La familia de la tele on La 1 on 5 May 2025, having twice been pushed back due to the passing of Pope Francis and the Iberian Peninsula blackout in April of that year.
+The show was soon reformatted and eventually axed after attracting poor ratings.

 Other networks

 In 2015 María Patiño debuted as an actress with the short film La cara del diablo, appearing alongside her romantic partner Ricardo Rodríguez Olivares.
 Previously she had had minor roles in 2011's Torrente 4: Lethal Crisis, where she made a cameo as a tabloid reporter covering an event, and in 2004, when she played herself in the eighth episode of the third season of Aquí no hay quien viva, where a resident of the building attends the set of Dónde estás corazón.
 In that chapter, she worked with her colleagues Jaime Cantizano, Chelo García-Cortés, and Antonio Montero.